 Most of us are doing the same when it comes to happiness.
-We are looking in the wrong place.
+We are looking in all the wrong places.
 Our attention is directed outwards when what we are seeking lies in the opposite direction.

 This is not to say that we won't experience moments of happiness from experiences on the outside - moments of pleasure, moments of satisfaction - but that it will be of the fleeting type that comes and goes.

 Pleasurable experiences that make us happy are inevitably followed by painful experiences.
 What satisfies us in one moment becomes dissatisfying in another.